6 Tips To Stay Motivated During A-Level Revision

 It also helps to know that you’re not the only one in this situation.
 Scrolling through Facebook or Twitter might give you the impression that others are out having fun when you’re stuck inside revising.
 In truth, this probably isn’t the case.
 Facebook has a nasty habit of creating this impression.

-4. Throw yourself a curveball
+4. Throw Yourself a Curveball

 If you’re really struggling to get yourself motivated at all, then it’s time for something completely different.
 Similar to switching up your revision strategy, do something completely out of the ordinary for your revision.